By Dr. Dieter Breithecker, in collaboration with VS America (www.vsamerica.com)

 Dr. Dieter Breithecker is a Health and Kinetics Scientist, and is the President of the Federal Institute on the Development of Posture and Movement in Germany.
 As an international expert he has presented all over Europe, Asia, Indonesia, North and South America, Australia, and Arabia.

-This article is designated as Branded Content and HCO News does not ensure the veracity or accuracy of the information included within.
+This article is designated as Branded Content and School Construction News does not ensure the veracity or accuracy of the information included within.